Ruta graveolens · notes from a language experiment · cultivated since 2025

 block = { statement } [ expression ] ;

-The block inside a comptime expression is evaluated during compilation.
-It may contain let statements followed by a tail expression; the comptime expression evaluates to the value of the tail expression.
+The block inside a comptime expression is evaluated during compilation using the ordinary block-expression value rules (4.5): a tail expression supplies the block's value, and a block without a tail expression evaluates to ().
+The comptime expression evaluates to that compile-time value.
 The following operations are supported within comptime blocks:

 • Integer literals